 Are Tennessee bears just weird?
 Don’t they know they are supposed to be sleeping?

-Do bears hibernate in the Smoky Mountains?
+Do bears in Tennessee hibernate?

-The entire point of hibernation is to allow an animal to store energy when the temperature drops and natural food sources become more scarce.
+The entire point of hibernation is to allow an animal to store energy when the outdoor temperature drops and natural food sources become more scarce.

 Well-known hibernators include skunks, bees, snakes, groundhogs, chipmunks and of course, bears.

-So what makes bears in the Smoky Mountains different?
+So why are bears in Tennessee different?

 The simple answer is, it’s just too warm.

-But their body temperature does not always drop like a true hibernator, which allows them to wake for short periods of roaming during brief warming trends.
+According to the National Park Service, it is true that black bears located in and around the park may enter long periods of sleep or have minimal activity.
+But a bear’s body temperature does not always drop like a true hibernator, which allows them to wake for short periods of roaming during brief warming trends.

-Temperatures rarely even dip below freezing in the late evening hours with an annual average snowfall of only about 1-2 inches in the foothills.
+Temperatures rarely dip below freezing in the late evening hours with an annual average snowfall of only about 1-2 inches in the foothills.

 Luckily, Mr. Bear didn’t seem too interested in joining the call after his brief cameo appearance.

-Why bear cubs never hibernate
+Black bear cubs never hibernate at all

-And here’s a fun trivia fact – newborn bear cubs don’t hibernate at all.
+Here’s a fun trivia fact – newborn bear cubs don’t hibernate at all.

 This is true even in colder climates where true hibernation takes place.

 It’s also not unusual for mother bears to hibernate more lightly compared to other bears because of the need to occasionally wake and tend to their young.
-(A mother’s work is never easy!)
+A mother’s work is never easy!

 Do black bears ever alter their hibernation patterns?

-Black bears can also change their hibernation patterns if they experience an unusually cold or an unusually hot winter.
+Black bears can also change their hibernation patterns if they experience an unusually cold or unusually hot winter.

 To put it quite simply, if the weather is warm enough, and food is plentiful, there’s simply no need to enter into any form of hibernation or long period of sleep.